larsgson/bible-study-assistant/README.md

 ## 🙏 Acknowledgments

-This project builds on the excellent work of the [unfoldingWord](https://www.unfoldingword.org/) team and the [bt-servant-engine](https://github.com/unfoldingWord/bt-servant-engine) contributors.
+This project builds on the excellent work of:

+- **[unfoldingWord](https://www.unfoldingword.org/)** - For the original bt-servant-engine and Bible translation resources
+- **[The Bible Project](https://bibleproject.com)** - For their outstanding biblical resources, videos, transcripts, and study materials that power the thematic search capabilities
+- **bt-servant-engine contributors** - For the core RAG engine and architecture

-The web adaptation maintains the core intelligence while making it accessible through a browser-based interface.
+The web adaptation maintains the core intelligence while making it accessible through a browser-based interface and enhancing it with rich biblical content from The Bible Project.

 ---